IkigaiLabsETH/ikigAI/README.md

 ## Fine Tuning is dope AF.
 But models can only ever be as good as the data they are trained on.
 No matter how intelligent the LLM is, retrieving the wrong thing in context will surely lead to hallucinations.
 Garbage in, garbage out.

-### 1. **Cost vs. Efficiency**:

-**Advantages of Fine-Tuning**:
-- **Precision**: Fine-tuned models, as you've noted, can produce more accurate and stylistically consistent results, especially when the desired outputs are well-defined.

-**Disadvantages of Fine-Tuning**:
-- **Cost**: The major disadvantage is the cost associated with both the tuning and then the continued use of these specialized models.

-### 2. **Effort of Fine-Tuning vs. Better Prompting**:

-Prompt engineering and chaining are strategies that can be effective without the added costs of fine-tuning.
-However, there are use-cases where no amount of prompt engineering can achieve the consistency and precision of a fine-tuned model, especially if the domain is narrow and specific.

-### 3. **Deprecation Concerns**:

-If OpenAI (or any model provider) decides to deprecate a model version, any investment (financial, time, data) into fine-tuning that model may become obsolete.
-This could be particularly concerning for businesses that have built products or services around the specific behaviors of a fine-tuned model.

-### 4. **Potential Strategies and Solutions**:

-- **Hybrid Approach**: Combining the strengths of fine-tuning with prompt engineering might be an optimal solution for many.
-The model can be fine-tuned to a certain extent to understand a domain, and then precise prompting can be used to extract the required information or response style.

-- **Investment Analysis**: Before diving into fine-tuning, businesses or individuals should conduct a cost-benefit analysis.
-If the added precision from fine-tuning results in significantly better user experience, customer satisfaction, or other tangible benefits, then the costs might be justifiable.

-- **Stay Updated**: Organizations that rely heavily on a particular model should stay in close communication with the model provider.
-This way, they can get early information about potential deprecations or changes and plan accordingly.

-### 5. **Future Trends**:

-As AI continues to evolve, we'll likely see shifts in pricing models, capabilities, and fine-tuning methodologies.
-Moreover, competition might drive costs down, or new business models might emerge, allowing users to fine-tune without the significant markup.

-### Conclusion:

-The decision to invest in fine-tuning versus other strategies depends heavily on the specific use-case, budget, and long-term goals.
-While fine-tuning offers unparalleled precision in certain scenarios, it's essential to weigh its benefits against its costs and potential long-term implications.